nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       If you still have any doubts, the dental clinic near me can assist you.
 Reach out to schedule a consultation and have all your dental concerns addressed with professional care and guidance.
 Reach out to us at 9043193021
     imageUrl: img/picture4.png
-  - heading: Full Mouth Rehabilitation - No more jaw joint pain
+  - heading: "FULL MOUTH REHABILITATION FOR LASTING CONFIDENCE "
     text: >+
       Full mouth rehabilitation, also known as full mouth reconstruction, is a comprehensive dental treatment that aims to address extensive dental